GuilhermeRossato/csv-to-code/README.md

 # CSV to Code

-This web app transform a CSV text into interpretable code so that you don't have to load and parse the data into a program as it executes, but rather load it statically as code.
+This web app transform a CSV text into interpretable code so that you don't have to load and parse the data into a program as it executes and can just load it statically as code.

 Input: